campanam/RatesTools/doc/pipeline_details.md

 The fixReadGroups process adds sample read group information to the bam files using Picard AddOrReplaceReadGroups (`java -jar picard.jar AddOrReplaceReadGroups`).

 ## realignIndels
-The realignIndels process first builds a bam index (.idx) for the fixReadGroups output bam using Picard BuildBamIndex (`java -jar picard.jar BuildBamIndex`).
+The realignIndels process first builds a bam index (.bai) for the fixReadGroups output bam using Picard BuildBamIndex (`java -jar picard.jar BuildBamIndex`).
 It then identifies intervals for indel realignment using GATK RealignerTargetCreator (`java -jar GenomeAnalysisTk.jar -T RealignerTargetCreator`) and realigns indels using GATK IndelRealigner (`java -jar GenomeAnalysisTk.jar -T IndelRealigner --filter_bases_not_stored`).

 ## filterBAMs

 ## fixMate
+The fixMate process corrects sequence mate pair tags using Picard FixMateInformation (`java -jar picard.jar FixMateInformation ADD_MATE_CIGAR=true`).
+It then builds a bam index (.bai) for the output bam file using Picard BuildBamIndex (`java -jar picard.jar BuildBamIndex`).

 ## callVariants